unclecao/DACapT/README.md

 # DACapT, Feature Aggregation Networks based on Dual Attention Capsules for Visual Object Tracking
-A new tracker based on Capsule networks, which is accepted by IEEE TCSVT.
+A new tracker based on Capsule networks, which is accepted by IEEE Transactions on Circuits and Systems for Video Technology.

 The code will released soon.
 # Requirements